zxdong262/redux-factories/README.md

 # redux-factories
 [![Build Status](https://travis-ci.org/zxdong262/redux-factories.svg?branch=master)](https://travis-ci.org/zxdong262/redux-factories)

-a factory lib to produce redux constants and reducers of certain format.
+- a factory lib to produce redux constants and reducers of certain format.
+- so no need to write reducers
+- and can change multiple prop in one reducer by custom function

 ## install
 ```bash